umair-ada/PRG1-pseudocode-flow-chart-python/README.md

 - How does the counter system work?
 - What determines the "Overall mood"?

+##
+## 📢 Friendly message. 📢 If you have limited programming experience, some of the following tasks might seem hard at this moment in time.
+Don't worry!
+Pick and choose!

 ### **M - MODIFY** ✏️
 Make these changes: